content-left-bg.png

 Intangible asset

-An asset that is not physical in nature, for example, intellectual property.
+An asset that is not physical in nature, for example, software or intellectual property.

 Recoverable amount

-Asset's fair value (market value) less cost to sell.
+Asset's fair value (market value) less costs of disposal.

 Rent-free lease